Keep Up With McLean!

 Receive the latest news in your inbox each month.

 June 15, 2019

 If a journey of a thousand miles begins with a step, what is better than having someone along with whom to share it?
-That is the philosophy behind the peer counseling program at McLean Hospital’s Psychotic Disorders Division.
+That is the philosophy behind the peer counseling program at McLean Hospital’s Center of Excellence in Psychotic Disorders.

-“A lot of people with these conditions have difficulty working outside the house, living independently,” said Dost Öngür, MD, PhD, chief of the Psychotic Disorders Division and the William P. and Henry B. Test Professor of Psychiatry at Harvard Medical School.
+“A lot of people with these conditions have difficulty working outside the house, living independently,” said Dost Öngür, MD, PhD, chief of the Center of Excellence in Psychotic Disorders and the William P. and Henry B. Test Professor of Psychiatry at Harvard Medical School.
 “This isn’t because the person is into doing their own thing.
 It’s because the help that’s available hasn’t really been enough, it hasn’t been up to the task.”

 Enter peer counseling, which takes form in three separate programs at McLean, including Waverley Place, a community-based rehabilitation program that offers coordinated care and support for adults with chronic psychiatric illness; McLean OnTrack™, which specializes in treating young adults ages 18 to 30 who have experienced their first episode of psychosis; and the Program of Assertive Community Treatment (PACT), a “hospital without walls” with community-based clinical services and social supports.

 “Our expertise as a peer specialist is lived experience with a mental health issue,” said Yale Hicks, CPP, CPS, a program coordinator who first came to Waverley Place as an intern as part of his personal journey with bipolar disorder.
 “Living in recovery, modeling recovery.
 Our goal is to walk with, support, and guide folks in recovery.”

 Psychotic disorders include schizophrenia, bipolar disorder, and other related conditions. Öngür noted there are many medications and psychotherapies that offer partial success but also unwanted side effects.